Legislative Success & Updates

 Expanded Transparency will reduce college student accidents and deaths, by creating opportunities for positive community partnerships, and provide vital safety information.

-SUCCESS & RECOGNITION IN CONNECTICUT
+SUCCESS & RECOGNITION ON THE HILL AND IN THE STATES

-August 26, 2021: Connecticut Governor Ned Lamont hosted a ceremonial bill signing at the state capital, underscoring the significance of a new state law effective July 12, 2021- CT Public Act 21-184 “AN ACT REQUIRING THE REPORTING OF ACCIDENTS THAT RESULTED IN SERIOUS PHYSICAL INJURIES OR DEATH AT INSTITUTIONS OF HIGHER EDUCATION.
+August 26, 2021: Connecticut Governor Ned Lamont hosted a ceremonial bill signing at the state capital, underscoring the significance of a new state law effective July 12, 2021- CT Public Act 21-184 “AN ACT REQUIRING THE REPORTING OF ACCIDENTS THAT RESULTED IN SERIOUS PHYSICAL INJURIES OR DEATH AT INSTITUTIONS OF HIGHER EDUCATION”.
 During the event, Nanette Hausman, the founder of College911.net™, stated that “the initiative taken by the Connecticut Legislature is monumental and deserves tremendous recognition.”
 She stressed the importance of the partnering with Connecticut colleges as SB954 moved through the Higher Education Committee and state legislature as evidenced by the support extended by UCONN’s AVP of Public Safety, Hans Rhynhart, through written testimony.
 In addition, “this state legislation begins the push for essential national change so that students, colleges and public health agencies across the US can benefit from expanding transparency around college safety and the emergency medical care services available in our college communities.
 On a very personal level, this legislation gives Corey’s life meaning well beyond its way too short 18 years.”
 Both Governor Lamont and LTG Bysiewicz committed to support extending this legislation to the national level.

 Pictured with Governor Lamont and LTG Bysiewicz, are Senator Tony Hwang, Representative Irene Haines, members of the College911.net™ Young Adult Advisory Board (YAAB) include Arushi Mallarapu, Meridan Pengue, and Michael Vallerie, members of Corey Hausman’s family (Joel, Nanette and Lucas) and, ardent supporters of the reform initiative, Former State Senator Slossberg and VIjay Kodumudi.
 Not pictured is Senator Will Haskell, co-sponsor of SB 954.